Fighting Disease: Nigeria

-Since 1988, the Carter Center's Guinea Worm Eradication Program has worked with the Nigeria Ministry of Health to spare thousands of people from suffering from this devastating disease.
+Since 1988, the Carter Center's Guinea Worm Eradication Program has worked with the Nigeria Federal Ministry of Health to spare thousands of people suffering from this devastating disease.
 Read full text >

-Nigeria is the most endemic country in the world for river blindness, accounting for as much as 40 percent of the global disease burden.
+Nigeria is the most endemic country in the world for river blindness (onchocerciasis), accounting for as much as 40 percent of the global disease burden.
 It is estimated that up to 27 million Nigerians living in 32 endemic states need treatment for river blindness.
 Read full text >

-Nigeria is the most endemic country for lymphatic filariasis in Africa, and the third most endemic country in the world, with about 25 million people infected (22 percent of the population).
-In 1998, at the invitation of the Federal Ministry of Health and the state ministries of health of Plateau and Nasarawa States, The Carter Center helped those two states establish a Lymphatic Filariasis Elimination Program with the goal of demonstrating that lymphatic filariasis transmission could be interrupted in Africa.
+Nigeria is the most endemic country for lymphatic filariasis in Africa, and the third most endemic country in the world, with about 25 million people at risk (22 percent of the population).
+In 1998, at the invitation of the Federal Ministry of Health and the state ministries of health of Plateau and Nasarawa states, The Carter Center helped the two states establish a Lymphatic Filariasis Elimination Program.
+The goal was to demonstrate that lymphatic filariasis transmission could be interrupted in the one of the world's worst affected areas, and in so doing make the case for elimination from the rest of Africa.
 Read full text >

-In partnership with Nigerian health authorities, the Carter Center's Schistosomiasis Control Program works to control schistosomiasis in Delta, Nasarawa, and Plateau states, most recently through a pioneering program that integrates the treatment of several diseases at once.
-In this approach — known as triple-drug treatment — a health worker gives a community member three different medicines at one time that in combination treat river blindness, lymphatic filariasis, schistosomiasis, and several kinds of intestinal worms.
-Initial studies have shown that integrating treatment results in operation cost savings of about 41 percent.
+In partnership with Nigerian health authorities, the Carter Center's Schistosomiasis Control Program works to help control schistosomiasis in Edo, Delta, Nasarawa, and Plateau states, integrating the treatment of several diseases at once.
 Read full text >

-Working hand in hand with Nigeria's Ministry of Agriculture, The Carter Center, in a partnership with the Sasakawa-Africa Association, formerly known as SG2000, assisted farmers in Nigeria with agricultural production starting in 1993.
-The program was active in the states of Bauchi, Gombe, Jigawa, Kaduna, Katsina, Kano, Kebbi, Sokoto, and Zamfara.
-The prescription was simple: Provide farmers with credit for fertilizers and enhanced seeds to grow test plots.
-These test plots often yielded 200 to 400 percent more crops, and farmers went on to teach other farmers, creating a ripple effect to stimulate self-sufficiency.
+Working hand in hand with Nigeria's Federal Ministry of Agriculture, The Carter Center, in partnership with the Sasakawa Africa Association, assisted Nigerian farmers in nine states with agricultural production starting in 1993.
+The program provided farmers with credit for fertilizers and enhanced seeds to grow test plots, which often yielded 200 to 400 percent more crops than more traditional methods.
+Participating farmers went on to teach others, creating a ripple effect to stimulate self-sufficiency.

-The program was part of a larger partnership led by Nobel Peace Prize winner Dr. Norman Borlaug that helped more than 8 million small-scale sub-Saharan African farmers in countries where malnutrition is a constant threat.
+The program was part of a larger partnership led by Nobel Peace Prize winner Dr. Norman Borlaug that helped over 8 million small-scale sub-Saharan African farmers in countries where malnutrition is a constant threat.

 The Carter Center ended its agricultural activities in Nigeria in 2011.